viveksaraf2020/MytheresaChallenge/README.md

 Solution -1 case-
 With the API integration of PlayWright package i can do the 1st case where i need to capture the status code and validate.

+Solution -3 case-
+There is a feature in Playwright where we can create list easily and make a CSV file with details.